curl/everything-curl/cmdline.md

 ### Long options

-Single letter options are convient since they are quick to write and use, but as there are only a limited number of letters in the alphabet and there are many things to control, not all options are available like that.
+Single letter options are convenient since they are quick to write and use, but as there are only a limited number of letters in the alphabet and there are many things to control, not all options are available like that.
 Long option names are therefore provided for those.
 Also, as a convenience and to allow